Accident at work claim

 What types of workplace injuries can be claimed for?

-• Slips, trips and falls: accidents resulting from wet floors, uneven surfaces or poorly maintained walkways can lead to injuries such as sprains, fractures or head injuries.
+• Slips, trips and falls – Wet floors, uneven surfaces or poorly maintained walkways can lead to sprains, fractures or head injuries.

-• Musculoskeletal injuries: repetitive strain injuries (RSI), back injuries and muscle strains often happen in jobs that involve heavy lifting, awkward postures or extended periods of sitting.
+• Musculoskeletal injuries – Back problems, repetitive strain injuries (RSI) and muscle strains are common in jobs involving heavy lifting, awkward postures or long hours at a desk.

 Making a workplace accident claim